DaAlbrecht/lecture-notes/README.md

 After finish a module i will create a pdf print with all the content of the module located in the `prints` directory.

+## Sources

+Most of the content is either from FFHS, Wikipedia or literature that is mentioned in the module.

 ## License

 This project and its text based content is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Most of the images used are from the [Wikimedia Commons](https://commons.wikimedia.org/) and are under the [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.